 Ben started his career as a financial journalist, working as the New York correspondent and Managing Editor for a number of prominent investment magazines in Australia.
 He later moved into government, directing Australia’s efforts to promote trade and investment in financial services out of the New York Consulate-General.

-Ben holds a Master of Public Policy from University of California, Berkeley, where he taught leadership and political economy as an assistant to the former U.S. Secretary of Labor, Robert Reich.
-He also holds a Bachelor of Communications from University of Technology, Sydney, and a Certificate of International Affairs from New York University.
-Ben is the co-author of The Impact Investor: Lessons in Leadership and Strategy for Collaborative Capitalism (Jossey-Bass, 2015), and sits on the advisory committee of the Impact Reporting and Investment Standards (IRIS).
+Ben holds a Master of Public Policy from University of California, Berkeley, where he taught leadership and political economy assisting the former US Secretary of Labor, Robert Reich.
+He also holds a Bachelor of Communications from University of Technology, Sydney.
+Ben is the co-author of The Impact Investor: Lessons in Leadership and Strategy for Collaborative Capitalism (Jossey-Bass, 2015), and sits on the advisory committees of the Impact Reporting and Investment Standards (IRIS) and SOCAP.

 A New Zealand native, Ben was raised in Australia and now calls Portland, Oregon home.